Personal Shopper: Plot

-Maureen drops off Kyra's jewelry at the apartment, cautiously opens Kyra's bedroom door, and finds Kyra's corpse on the bathroom floor.
+Maureen drops off Kyra's jewelry at the apartment, cautiously opens Kyra's bedroom door, and finds blood all over the bed.
+She then goes into the bathroom where she finds Kyra's corpse on the floor.
 She flees on her motorcycle before returning to call the police.
 At the police station, she is interrogated about her relationship with Kyra but released.
 She ignores the texter who demands to know whether Maureen revealed their conversations to the police.
 Returning to her apartment, Maureen phones Gary to accept his offer to visit Muscat.
 She discovers Kyra's jewelry in her apartment, despite telling the police she left it at Kyra's place.
 The texter demands that Maureen return to the hotel room.
 She does, bringing the jewelry.
 At the hotel, Maureen seemingly recognizes a clandestine person entering the room.
 Elevators and doors in the hotel are then shown opening and closing for an invisible entity.
-Afterward, Ingo is shown leaving the hotel and being apprehended by two policemen.
-He confesses to Kyra's murder.
+Afterward, Ingo is shown leaving the hotel and being apprehended and beaten by two policemen.

-Meeting Lara at a café, Maureen asks to stay with her before joining Gary in Oman.
+Meeting Lara at a café, Maureen tells her that Ingo confessed to Kyra's murder.
+Lara offers for Maureen to stay with her before joining Gary in Oman.
 The next morning, Maureen meets Erwin, Lara's new boyfriend, who knew Lewis.
 He leaves for work, and as Maureen sits in the garden alone, a ghostly figure appears in the kitchen holding a glass.
 The figure disappears and the glass levitates briefly before shattering on the floor.

 Maureen flies to Oman to stay with Gary in the mountains.
 At his retreat, she hears a noise and finds a glass floating in the air; it falls and shatters.
 She asks yes/no questions aloud, which are answered with one thump for "yes" and two for "no".
 Getting no response to "Lewis, is it you?", she asks, "Is it just me?", and hears a single thump.